Kong/kong/CONTRIBUTING.md

 #### Writing changelog

-Please follow the guidelines in [Changelog Readme](https://github.com/Kong/kong/blob/master/CHANGELOG/README.md) on how to write changelog for your change.
+Please follow the guidelines in [Changelog Readme](https://github.com/Kong/kong/blob/master/CHANGELOG/README.md) on how to write a changelog for your change.

 [Back to TOC](#table-of-contents)